-If you are living overseas as part of a Service family, The Department of Welfare and Pensions (DWP) have stated:
+If you are living overseas as part of a Service family, The Department of Work and Pensions (DWP) have stated:

 “When Personal Independence Payment (PIP) was introduced in April 2013 DWP also took the opportunity to amend residence and presence tests in Disability Living Allowance (DLA), Attendance Allowance (AA) and Carer’s Allowance (CA).
 For DLA and CA, like PIP, they made an exception for Serving members of Her Majesty’s Forces and members of their families, so that they should be classed as satisfying the habitual residence when stationed abroad.”